500Foods/Catheedral/README.md

 While this project is currently under active development, feel free to give it a try and post any issues you encounter.
 Or start a dicussion if you would like to help steer the project in a particular direction.
 Early days yet, so a good time to have your voice heard.
 As the project unfolds, additional resources will be made available, including platform binaries, more documentation, demos, and so on.

-If you like what you see, and you are interested in contributing financially, plesae consider donating via [Buy Me a :pizza:](https://www.buymeacoffee.com/andrewsimard500).
+If you like what you see, and you are interested in contributing financially, please consider donating via [Buy Me a :pizza:](https://www.buymeacoffee.com/andrewsimard500).